 From this we can understand that leadership is fundamentally linked to our personalities, therefore must come from empathy.
 If a manager or business owner is unable to connect on a personal level to employees, then, how can they be a successful driving force in the business?

 How do you need to lead your team?

 While yelling at people for stepping a toe out of line may seem like an appealing way to relieve stress, it will not get you anywhere fast with your team.
-Think of that angry teacher of yours at school who would lose their rag at the smallest of things – you didn’t want to grow up to be them!
 We understand it can be incredibly frustrating when things aren’t going smoothly, but a key part of problem solving is being able to remain level headed.

 When trying to appeal to a group of people, you must keep in mind that they’ve come together from varied backgrounds and will have diverse personalities.
 Some essential traits of a brilliant manager include:

 - Respectful attitude towards others, regardless of position in the business

 Don’t become swamped by your work load.
 Delegation is a great art and you need to learn to do it if you haven’t already.
 Things as simple as setting up your managers on your financial systems, for example, exudes trust and will give them a better understanding of where you’re going with your business.
 Dishing out tasks for your team will free up your time and make for a more engaged staff as they’ll feel responsible and the more confidence you have in them, the more they’ll have in you.